-During our 125th anniversary year, we're grateful for the strong relationships we've built with individuals, families and businesses who value our dedication to community banking.
-We've worked hard to develop customized banking solutions for customers, giving them the resources and freedom they need to prosper in the thriving communities we serve.
+We cherish the strong relationships we have built with individuals, families and businesses who value our dedication to community banking.
+We work hard to develop customized banking solutions for our customers, giving them the resources and freedom they need to prosper in the thriving communities we serve.

-With branches in Des Moines, Coralville, Iowa City, Waukee and Urbandale, Iowa, and Rochester, Minnesota, we’re extremely proud of the work we do — both at the bank and in the community.
+With branches in Iowa and Minnesota, we are extremely proud of the work we do — both at the bank and in the community.
 Our loan portfolio is growing, and we have strong credit quality.
 But by far, the biggest measurement of our success is our people, who are dedicated to making meaningful contributions to the places we live and work.

-We’ve achieved a lot in 125 years of banking, but some things have not changed: our commitment to treating every customer with dignity and respect, and our never-ending pursuit of improving the places we proudly call home.
-Together, we are 125 years strong.
+We’ve achieved a lot in our long history of community banking, but some things will never change: our commitment to treating every customer with dignity and respect, and our never-ending pursuit of improving the places we proudly call home.
+Together, we are West Bank strong.